CRA Agent

 Connected monitoring across systems

-The CRA Agent perceives signals across the entire clinical data ecosystem, unifying CTMS, RTSM, EDC, labs, consent, and safety into one view.
-It transforms manual checks into automated insights, instantly highlighting which sites are on track and where intervention is needed, saving valuable time, system-hopping and manual data compilation.
+Perceive signals across the entire clinical data ecosystem by unifying CTMS, RTSM, EDC, labs, consent, and safety into one view.
+Turn manual checks into automated insights, instantly highlighting which sites are on track and where intervention is needed, saving valuable time, system-hopping, and manual data compilation.

 Human-in-the-loop oversight

-With all data in one place, the CRA Agent plans by identifying risks and recommending best-next actions tied to protocol, consent, and regulatory requirements.
-A transparent reasoning trail shows why each step is advised, so CRAs can collaborate confidently with sites, improving decision-making, enhancing compliance, and freeing CRAs to focus on engagement and site-specific challenges.
+Easily identify risks and recommendations for best-next actions tied to your protocol, consent, and regulatory requirements.
+Stay assured with a transparent reasoning trail thatshows why each step is advised, enabling CRAs to collaborate confidently with sites, improve decision-making, enhance their compliance, all while freeing CRAs to focus on engagement and site-specific challenges.

 Automated administrative tasks

-The CRA Agent acts by executing routine tasks such as drafting queries, sending emails, updating CTMS/eTMF — always with CRA oversight.
-Automated reminders and real-time tracking close the loop between planning and execution, reducing administrative burden, ensuring data consistency, and accelerating steady trial progress.
+Take advantage of automated routine tasks like drafting queries, sending emails, and updating CTMS/eTMF — always with human CRA oversight.
+Close the loop between planning and execution with real-time tracking that reduces administrative burden, ensures data consistency, and accelerates trial progress.

 The latest from Knowledge Centers